LesFerch/WinSetView/README.md

 ## Is there an Undo?

 Yes, as described under "Restore from Backup" above, the tool creates a backup every run that can be restored at any time.
 You can also revert the Explorer views to Windows defaults at any time.

+## How can I have a folder path column only in Search Results?

+When you select your desired columns in WinSetView, also check your desired folder path column option and then click **Submit** to apply the changes.
+Then, in *Explorer*, unselect the folder path column for any General Items (Generic) view, such as C:\\ and then make that change apply to all folders of the same type by going to **View**, **Options**, **Change folder and search options**, **View** tab and clicking **Apply to Folders**.
+Repeat those steps for **Downloads** and any other folder type where you want the path column removed.

+Be sure to check **Keep "Apply to Folders" Views** the next time you run WinSetView in order to retain that work.

+The next major release of WinSetView will provide direct setting of each major folder type's defaults, eliminating the need for this workaround.

 ## How does this tool work?